GenomeDK/genomedk-docs/content/docs/interacting-with-the-queue.md

 contains the commands that should be executed, when the job is started by Slurm.

-To specify which ressources are needed by the job:
+To specify which resources are needed by the job:

 ```bash
 #!/bin/bash